Chris Eubank Jr vs Conor Benn official 29 years after fighters fathers’ last clash

 Chris Eubank Jr vs Conor Benn made official nearly 30 years after fighters fathers’ last clash

-Chris Eubank and Nigel Benn fought in 1990 and 1993, their in-ring meets making up one of British boxing’s great rivalries
+Chris Eubank and Nigel Benn fought in 1990 and 1993, their in-ring meetings making up one of British boxing’s great rivalries

-Chris Eubank Jr and Conor Benn will square off at the O2 Arena on 8 October, almost 29 years to the day since their fathers’ last met in the ring.
+Chris Eubank Jr and Conor Benn will square off at the O2 Arena on 8 October, almost 29 years to the day since their fathers last met in the ring.

 Chris Eubank and Nigel Benn fought in 1990 and 1993, their in-ring meets making up one of British boxing’s great rivalries.
 Eubank won their first clash.